4. Planning and implementation

 State Treasury's practices

-State Treasury analysts carry out analyses on assignment.
-In such analyses, the shared information platform of the central government is mainly used, to which datasets specified in the assignment are imported.
+The State Treasury’s analysts carry out analyses on assignment.
+The analyses mainly use the central government's shared data platform, to which the material specified in the assignment is imported.
 Together with the customer, the analyst defines the data areas needed for the analysis using a data navigator.
 The navigator contains descriptions of the data residing in the systems of central government's joint service providers.
 In this description, the service provider and agencies have specified if a field may contain personal or secret information.
 A predefined set of data masking rules is generated for the described fields.

-• Text fields that may contain personal data are deleted
+• Any text fields that may contain personal data are deleted

-• For example, fields containing personal names or e-mails are deleted
+• For example, fields containing personal names or emails will be deleted

 • In the dataset, personal identifiers are encrypted using an encryption algorithm, ensuring that the original value cannot be identified while preserving the uniqueness of the identifier